nikcleju/ESDM_Course/Projects/P2_MilkshakeMachine.md

        - Pour until milk level drops by 200 ml
    - Warm Milkshake:
        - Activate shaker motor for 2 minutes
-       - At the same time, heat the milk until temperature reaches 60 degrees
+       - Then heat the milk until temperature reaches 60 degrees
-       - When both previous conditions have finished, start pouring the milk
+       - Start pouring the milk
        - Pour until milk level drops by 200 ml
    - Hot Milkshake:
        - Activate shaker motor for 4 minutes
-       - At the same time, heat the milk until temperature reaches 90 degrees
+       - Then heat the milk until temperature reaches 90 degrees
-       - When both previous conditions have finished, start pouring the milk
+       - Start pouring the milk
        - Pour until milk level drops by 200 ml

 4. The cancel button stops every ongoing operation of the machine